vuejs/v2.vuejs.org/source/guide/components.md

 ### Authoring Reusable Components

 When authoring components, it is good to keep in mind whether you intend to reuse this component somewhere else later.
-It is ok for one-off components to have some tight coupling with each other, but reusable components should define a clean public interface.
+It is OK for one-off components to have some tight coupling with each other, but reusable components should define a clean public interface.

 The API for a Vue.js component essentially comes in three parts - props, events and slots:

-- **Props** allow the external enviroment to feed data to the component;
+- **Props** allow the external environment to feed data to the component;

 - **Events** allow the component to trigger actions in the external environment;